webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/multi.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Setting up a multi-namespace network
+   :description lang=en: Slice your installation into functional areas by creating a multi-namespace installation.

 ***************
 Multi-Namespace